thomykay/devspace-systemsthinking/src/slides/devspace-systemsthinking.md

 # Undesirable Effects (UDE)

-“An UDE is essentially the first indication you have that something might be amiss in the system.
-It is something that really exists and is negative on its own merits.” – William Dettmer, The Logical Thinking Processes, 2007
+> An UDE is essentially the first indication you have that something might be amiss in the system.
+It is something that really exists and is negative on its own merits.
+>
+> William Dettmer, The Logical Thinking Processes, 2007

 * Examples
   * Employee morale is low